i-MSCP/plugins/incubator/CronJobs/README.md

 4. Upload the plugin archive
 5. Restore your **plugins/CronJobs/config.php** configuration file ( compare it with the new version first )
 6. Activate the plugin

+## Activation of jailed cron jobs support

+If this plugin is already activated and if you want enable support for jailed cron jobs later on, you must follow these
+instructions:

+1. Be sure that all required packages as mentioned in the requirements section are installed on your system
+2. Upload the InstantSSH plugin
+3. Deactivate this plugin
+4. Re-activate this plugin

+**Note:** The activation of the InstantSSH plugin is not mandatory to enable support for jailed cron jobs.
+Only its presence is required.

 ### Cron job types